 3 Explore project ideas for beginning to intermediate lessons.

-Whether you are looking for new ideas to add to your drawing curriculum, or you need to start a perspective lesson from scratch, this Learning Pack is for you.
+Whether you are looking for new ideas to add to your drawing curriculum, or you need to start a perspective lesson from scratch, this PRO Pack is for you.
 Brush up on everything from simple terms to the basics of setting up and fleshing out one and two-point perspective drawings.
 Walk away with the confidence to teach your students about vanishing points, converging lines, and so much more.
 Set your students up to take their technical drawing skills to a new level!

 Connected National Visual Arts Standards